Mastering Tuples and Deconstruction in C#

 Deconstructing Custom Types

-You can define a Deconstruct method in your class:
+You can define a custom Deconstruct method in your class:

 public class Product